lboix/gitops-deploy/README.md

 ```

 ## Improvement ideas
-- Think about the best way to use a SSH key through a Dockerfile
 - Add snippets and templates for other tools
-- Add a retry scheme in the script : if your CI pipeline is launching parrallel deployment jobs (using this image), then some ones can fail with message `cannot lock ref 'refs/heads/master'` :
+- Add a retry scheme in the script : if your CI pipeline is launching parallel deployment jobs (using this image), then some ones can fail with message `cannot lock ref 'refs/heads/master'` :
   - I tried but it's more complicated that it sounds in Bash (any help or insight will be really appreciated)
   - _But_ there are two workarounds in Gitlab CI that you can use :
     - add a `- sleep 5` just before the `- /main.sh` line